^

 What is the diet after food poisoning?

-The diet menu after food poisoning
+Diet menu after food poisoning

-What you can eat after poisoning?
+What can you eat after poisoning?

-Later in the diet after food poisoning, you can add a decoction of chamomile or dog rose (preferably with honey), green tea, fruit jelly.
-We also recommend decoction of broth, soups with rice, dry biscuit biscuits.
-Later, on the fourth or fifth day, you can eat a steam omelet or steam cutlets from veal.
+Later, you can add chamomile or rosehip decoction (preferably with honey), green tea, and fruit jelly to your diet after food poisoning.
+We also recommend dill decoction, rice soups, and dry biscuits.
+Later, on the fourth or fifth day, you can eat a steamed omelet or steamed veal cutlets.

-What you can not eat after poisoning?
+What shouldn't you eat after poisoning?

 You are reporting a typo in the following text: